harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 Note the following as you troubleshoot and fix your security issues:

 - Each security issue you see in the **Security Tests** page is unique and requires its own resolution.
 - A single issue might have multiple occurrences throughout the target.
-To fix an issue, you must fix all occurrences of that issue.
+To remediate an issue, you must fix all occurrences of that issue.

 </details>